tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/变更信息_intl.md

 ### Do I have to apply for ICP filing again if I made some information changes?

 1. If your website information was filed via Tencent Cloud, you do not need to apply for ICP filing again.
 You can just [apply for ICP filing information change](https://cloud.tencent.com/document/product/243/9714).
 2. If your entity obtained ICP filing from another access provider, contact the provider for ICP filing entity change application.
-The communications administration's processing time is about 20 business days.
+Regulatory bureaus processing time is about 20 business days.
 Your website won't be affected during this period.

 ### What if changes are made to the ICP filing information?